 The technician will either repair the item themselves or recommend that the item be replaced altogether.
 As long as your premium is up-to-date, you won’t be responsible for paying anything more than a one-time service call fee.

 How much does a home warranty cost?

 The total cost for a home warranty can vary depending on the size of your home, where you live, and the type of coverage you want.
 But according to Consumer Affairs, the average costs range between $300-$600 annually.

 Or, if you prefer to pay monthly, you can expect to pay between $25-$50 per month.
 You also have to pay a service fee that typically ranges between $50-$100 whenever you call for home repairs.
 However, it could end up costing you more if you want enhanced coverage for a pool or septic system.

 Are home warranties worth it?

 Many homeowners purchase home warranties because of the added security they provide.
 Nobody likes the thought of unexpectedly having to pay thousands of dollars for a damaged roof or broken appliance.
 A home warranty will often pay for itself if even one major appliance breaks down.

 However, a home warranty is only worthwhile if you partner with the right company.
-Many homeowners have paid the monthly or annual premium for years.
+Many homeowners have paid the monthly or annual fee for years.
 But then, when an appliance or system breaks, they realize the contract terms don’t require the home warranty company to pay for all of it.